This post may contain affiliate links. Please read our disclosure policy.

-You can enjoy this dish as an appetizer or pair it with a side as a main dish!
+You can enjoy these baked coconut shrimp as an appetizer or pair it with a side as a main dish!
 I hope you enjoy!

-- 1 lb large raw peeled and deveined shrimp, tails still intact, rinsed and dried with a paper towel
+- 1 pound large raw peeled and deveined shrimp (tails still intact, rinsed and dried with a paper towel)

 - 1 1/2 cups finely shredded coconut flakes